lexscience/Deep-oxygen-depleted-depressions-in-a-Red-Sea-coral-reef-sustain-resistant-ecosystems/README.md

-# Changing environmental gradients moderate microbial communities in unique features of the southern Red Sea
+#A multidisciplinary exploration of deep lagoons embedded within a complex coral reef system: A case study of the Farasan banks, southern Red Sea

 > abstract of publication
 > link to publication